 March 6th 1987.

 ‘Slow down!
-You’re joking,’ Brent replied, laughing at his friend.
+You’re joking,’ Brent replied laughing.
 ‘If we slow down now, we’ll never make it.’

-‘No, listen,’ John replied, anxiously tugging on his seat belt.
-‘All you have to do is keep it steady, and we’ll get there in bags of time, so please, slow down.’
+‘No, listen,’ John replied tugging on his seat belt.
+‘All you have to do is keep it steady and we’ll get there in bags of time, so please, slow down.’

 ‘Christ!’
 John pleaded.
-‘Remember, if you get stopped again, you’ll fail the breathalyser, and that’s you waving bye-bye to your license.
-You’re just being stupid now.’
+‘Remember, if you get stopped again, you’ll fail the breathalyser, and that’s you waving bye-bye to your license.’

 ‘Don’t worry, we’re nearly there,’ Brent answered, but spoke too soon, as he looked in his rear-view mirror to see the blue flashing lights of a police car.

-‘No... that’s all I need,’ Brent moaned, as he started to pull the car over to the side of the road.
-However, lady luck smiled today, just as he smiled, when the blue flashing light disappeared from his mirror and hurtled forwards, as the police car, for one reason or another, sped past him.
+‘No... that’s all I need,’ he moaned pulling the car over to the side of the road expecting the police car to pull up behind him.
+However, lady luck smiled on Brent when the blue flashing light disappeared from his mirror and hurtled forwards as the police car, for one reason or another, sped past him.

-‘God shines on the righteous,’ Brent replied, again laughing, as he started to put his foot down.
-But, God wasn’t shining much, when two minutes later, they came across the same police car blocking the road at the site of a traffic accident.
+‘God shines on the righteous,’ Brent replied, again laughing as he started to put his foot down.
+But, God wasn’t shining so much, when two minutes later, they came across the same police car blocking the road at the site of a traffic accident.

 ‘Well, that’s just about blown it.
 There’s not a hope we’ll catch the ferry now,’ Brent grumbled, resigning himself to the fact they would have to wait a good few hours before the next one.